tbellembois/gobkm/README.md

 ## Thanks

-Thanks to [Sébastien Binet](https://github.com/sbinet) for the tutorial and help.
+Thanks to [Sébastien Binet](https://github.com/sbinet) for the tutorial and help on Go.
+Thanks to [Dmitri Shuralyov](https://github.com/shurcooL) for the help on GopherJS.

 ## Roadmap

 - provide a systemd startup script
-- translate the Javascript into gopherjs <https://github.com/gopherjs/gopherjs>
 - do not reload folder content from server at each click
+- ~~translate the Javascript into gopherjs <https://github.com/gopherjs/gopherjs>~~
 - ~~import export feature (HTML?)~~

 ## Known limitations